- This post contains affiliate links. Read more here.

 What About Grain-Free and BEG Diets?

-In July 2018, the FDA began investigating reports of a link between canine dilated cardiomyopathy (DCM) and certain pet foods containing lentils, peas, legumes, and potatoes as main ingredients.
+In July 2018, the FDA began investigating reports of a potential link between canine dilated cardiomyopathy (DCM) and certain pet foods containing lentils, peas, legumes, and potatoes as main ingredients.

 In February 2019, and then again in June 2019, the FDA released an update summarizing the results of an in-depth study of these reports.
 Here are some of the results of that study: